Updated February 2021

 |The Fund will not duplicate but may augment existing economic development programs.|

-The grant program supports projects that address one or more of the following key aspects of economic development in the NKDF investment area:
+NKDF grants support projects that address one or more of the following key aspects of economic and community development in the NKDF investment area:

-The fund will not normally cover more than 50% of project costs.
+The fund will not cover more than 50% of project costs.
 In-kind donations are acceptable at market rates and must be verifiable and documented by written commitments from donors.
-Grants can be used towards:

 Note: Ineligible costs cannot be used to leverage NKDF funds.

 There are up to four deadlines per year.
-Please visit Proposal Deadlines for specific dates.
-If proposals arrive early, the Manager may assist with revisions.
-If they arrive late, they will not be reviewed until the following meeting.
+Please visit Application Deadlines for specific dates.